 The saying that the way to a man’s heart is through the stomach is absolutely true.
-I think it is even most true in Ghana because of the numerous very interesting and delicious dishes that abound in this wonderful country.
-Of a truth, Ghanaian men do not joke with their stomach, so if you really want to get their attention for keeps, you must have the recipes for delicious Ghanaian dishes at your finger tips.
+It appears to be even most true in Ghana and surrounding African countries because of the numerous very interesting and delicious dishes that abound here.
+Of a truth, Ghanaian and African men at large do not joke with their stomach, so if you really want to get their attention for keeps, you must have the recipes for some special and delicious Ghanaian dishes at your finger tips.
 You may not need to know all of them, as the preparation of some could be quite cumbersome, but there are ones you just can’t leave out of the list.

 Are you still single as the year runs out?
-You can easily change your status as soon as possible by attracting your Mr. Right with these mouth-watering Ghanaian dishes: the ball is now in your court, so grab the opportunity!
+You can easily and quickly change your status by attracting your Mr. Right with these mouth-watering Ghanaian dishes!
+The ball is now in your court, so grab the opportunity!!!
+Here we go…

-This is one of the most simple foods to cook in Ghana, as it doesn’t demand so much time and skills to complete.
+This is one of the most simple Ghanaian dishes to prepare.
+It doesn’t demand so much time and skills to complete.
 You just have to boil yam, and then prepare the palava sauce.
 The major ingredients here is spinach which will be chopped.
 Then other things like fish, beef, etc, depends on your buoyancy.

 2. Banku and Pepper/Okro Stew

-Banku is one of those local dishes that is made from fermented corn, which is served as orange size balls along with fried fish or meat, pepper or okro stew.
-I’ll agree to the fact that the preparation isn’t that simple and easy, especially when its with okro stew.
+Banku is one of those local Ghanaian dishes that is made from fermented corn, which is served as orange size balls along with fried fish or meat, pepper or okro stew.
+However, the preparation isn’t that simple and easy, especially when its with okro stew.
 All the same, it’ll be worthwhile if you know how to cook this meal as a typical Ghanaian lady.
 Your would-be husband will be proud you can and won’t ever think of having any other woman but you and you alone.

-Mpotor mpotor is a Ghanaian dish, which is simply mashed yam cooked in oil and pepper, fish etc. My lady, if you can’t mash yam, then you need to rush back to the drawing board before its too late.
-Learn it now, unless you are not interested in having a Ghanaian man for a hubby.
+Mpotor mpotor is a Ghanaian dish, which is simply mashed yam cooked in oil and pepper, fish etc. Any single Ghanaian lady who cannot mash yam really needs to rush back to the drawing board before its too late.
+Learning it could boost the chances….

 4. Light Soup with fufu